rust-lang/rust/doc/tutorial-borrowed-ptr.md

 In this case, the owning reference to the value being borrowed is in fact `x.f`.
 Moreover, `x.f` is both mutable and aliasable.
-Aliasable means that it is possible that there are other pointers to that same shared box, so even if the compiler were to prevent `x.f` from being mutated, the field might still be changed through some alias of `x`.
+Aliasable means that it is possible that there are other pointers to that same managed box, so even if the compiler were to prevent `x.f` from being mutated, the field might still be changed through some alias of `x`.
 Therefore, to be safe, the compiler only accepts pure actions during the lifetime of `y`.
 We’ll have a final example on purity but